RobertBurrellDonkin/library-management-system/README.md

   with a slight bias towards a flatter structure allowing additional top level packages.
   * I lead towards a finely grained microservice architecture.
-Overly deep package structures indicating overly complex microservice may be a *code smell* highlighting a microservice which has drift from the path of single responsibility and a system which is failing to appropriately separate concerns.
+Overly deep package structures indicating overly complex microservice may be a *code smell* highlighting a microservice which has drifted from the path of single responsibility and a system which is failing to appropriately separate concerns.

 ## The Domain